 It is understandable; in the face of such tragic news, the impulse to cling to ideas that attempt to explain and rationalize away these needless deaths is irresistible.
 On self-reflection, it strikes me as a way to distance oneself from fear and angst about how harrowing the human condition can be, especially when its ebbs-and-flows are intensified by mental illness.

 I don’t think any of us is any more or less vulnerable to this illness given the right circumstances.
 When a celebrity dies by suicide, it is an affront to our childish, hollow ideas about happiness, and shines a revealing light on how stridently we deny and repress the realities of mental illness.
 It also shines a bright light on the true and lasting harshness of emotional pain and trauma, which for some never subsides.

 In this respect the tragic death by suicide of Robin Williams is illustrative.
 Many fans and admirers were genuinely saddened at his death.
 Many more could not help but betray a profound fear at what it said about “happiness”, their comments expressing the sentiment “if he is vulnerable, what does that say about me?”
 That is it exactly.

-This is why I stop that voice of resentment in its tracks, why I don’t express “shock” that another human being has succumbed to the West’s silent killer, just because they were a celebrity.
+This is why I stop that voice of resentment in its tracks, why we should no longer be so shocked that another human being has succumbed to the West’s silent killer simply because they were a celebrity.
 Celebrities are human just like you and I, no matter how hard we try to put them on a pedestal to satiate our psychological need for a panacea to human woe.
 Denial is unhealthy in the face of tragedies that warrant compassion, not just for those who have died, but for ourselves and others in our life who are struggling right now.